yliu1268/cast-workflows/subset_vcf/README.md

 done
 ```

-## Organize files for each batch - TODO
+## Organize files for each batch

+TODO - changing this to wdl instead

 Note assumes we compiled bcftools with ability to read from gcs:
 ```